lumina-desktop/lumina-docs/lumina.rst

 Right-Click Menu
 ****************

-If the user right-clicks on the desktop, a menu of quick shortcuts will appear and the title of the menu will indicate the name of the workspace.
-While this menu can be customized, here is a quick summary of the default items on the menu:
+If the user right-clicks on the desktop, a menu of quick shortcuts will appear and the title of the menu will indicate the name of the current workspace.
+This section describes the default menu items.
+For instructions on how to configure the right-click panel to suit your needs, refer to the "Desktop" tab :ref:`Interface` section.

+By default, the right-click menu contains the following items:

 * **Terminal:** used to launch a system terminal.
 The default is :command:`xterm`, but this can be customized.

-* **Browse System:** launches the file manager.
-The default file manager, Insight, is recommended but this can be customized.
+* **Browse System:** launches the default, and recommended, file manager, the :ref:`Insight File Manager`.

 * **Applications:** provides shortcuts to the user's home directory, the operating system's graphical software management utility (if available), the control panel (if the operating system provides one), and the applications currently registered on the system, arranged by system category.